junxit/us-congress-code/title-42/chapter-6a/sec-254l.md

     - **(B)** the Secretary, in considering applications from individuals accepted for enrollment or enrolled in dental school, shall consider applications from all individuals accepted for enrollment or enrolled in any accredited dental school in a State; and
     - **(C)** may 11 So in original. consider such other factors regarding the applicants as the Secretary determines to be relevant to selecting qualified individuals to participate in such Program.
   - **(2)** In providing contracts under the Scholarship Program, the Secretary shall give priority—
-    - **(A)** first, to any application for such a contract submitted by an individual who has previously received a scholarship under this section or under section 294z 1 of this title;
+    - **(A)** first, to any application for such a contract submitted by an individual who has previously received a scholarship under this section or under section 294z 22 See References in Text note below. of this title;
     - **(B)** second, to any application for such a contract submitted by an individual who has characteristics that increase the probability that the individual will continue to serve in a health professional shortage area after the period of obligated service pursuant to subsection (f) is completed; and
     - **(C)** third, subject to subparagraph (B), to any application for such a contract submitted by an individual who is from a disadvantaged background.
 - **(e)** *Commencement of participation in Scholarship Program; notice*